2-Bedroom Apartment Guidelines in the USA

 A landlord or property manager can ask a guest to leave a 2-bedroom apartment if there’s reason to believe they’re damaging the property or disrupting the local area.
 If the guest refuses to leave, the tenant on the lease becomes responsible which also increases their chances of eviction.

-How many People can Stay in a New York City Apartment?
+How many People can live in a New York City Apartment?

 The number of occupants that can live in an apartment in New York can get a little complicated because it’s addressed by different sections of the law.
 The first law is called the Room-mate Law, which is in New York Real Property Law.
 This says a residential lease entered into by one tenant implicitly permits that the tenant can share the apartment with their immediate family, and/or unrelated persons, for reasons of economy, safety, and companionship.
 What this means is if there’s only one tenant on the lease, their immediate family, plus one additional occupant, and the dependent children from the unrelated party can live in the apartment.